helsenorge/designsystem/README.md

 ## 📓 Documentation

-To read the full design system documentation head over to our web page [helsenorge.design](https://helsenorge.design/).
+To read the full design system documentation head over to our web page [Helsenorge Design](https://helsenorge.design/).
 Here you can read about our use of design principles, design language, patterns, compositions, live code examples and techincal component specifications.

 ## 💡 Contribute